-Black belt Jess Fraser is the creator and driving force behind Australian Girls in Gi (AGIG).
-She is fiercely proud to be the leader of this groundbreaking group which is currently, & forever will be, club and affiliate neutral.
+Black belt Jess Fraser is the founder and creator of Australian Girls in Gi (AGIG).
+She is a vocal and active advocate for female martial artists and is fiercely proud to be the leader of this groundbreaking group.

-Jess recognises the need for cultivating an all inclusive culture and community to proactively effect the retention and growth of participation levels within our sport, particularly in regard to females athletes.
-Through AGIG, Jess has proactively worked on this goal, focusing on fostering community development and cultural change, large scale female focused events, online and hands-on member support, and technical development camps with great result since 2010.
+Jess recognises the need for cultivating an all inclusive culture and community to proactively affect the retention and growth of participation levels within our sport, particularly in regard to female athletes.
+Through AGIG, Jess has proactively worked on this goal, focusing on fostering community development and cultural change, large scale female focused events, online and in person member support and technical development with great result since 2010.

-Her pro bono work is represented in self defence workshops for the general public, offered throughout the country (over 40 events to date), raising money for Women’s shelters to support victims of Domestic Violence and Sexual Abuse.
+Her wider community work is represented in self defence workshops for the general public, offered throughout the country (over 40 events to date), raising money for Women’s shelters to support survivors of Domestic Violence, Sexual Abuse and trauma.

-She continues to support and inspire women throughout Australasia daily via the online AGIG community, with a membership base of over 1500+ female athletes aswell as in person at female centric events, seminars and training sessions.
+She continues to support and inspire and mentor women throughout Australasia daily via the online AGIG community, with a membership base of over 2500+ female athletes as-well as in person at female centric events, seminars and training sessions.

 If you have not yet met her, she’s probably most keen to meet you where she’s at her best – in a gi and on the mats.